• Home

 Making a Farmhouse Sign for All Seasons

-You may remember the DIY farmhouse sign I made for my fun black-and-white Halloween mantel last year.
+You may remember the DIY farmhouse sign I made for my fun black-and-white Halloween mantel one year.

 Black and white Halloween mantel decorations with Dollar Tree pumpkins, salt dough ornaments and a DIY farmhouse sign and black taper candles